 Morley Safer - Correspondent

-His distinctive style and the broad range of his work have made Morley Safer a mainstay of “60 Minutes” since he joined the broadcast in December 1970.
+His distinctive style and the broad range of his work have made Morley Safer a mainstay of 60 Minutes since he joined the broadcast in December 1970.
 The 2012-13 season marks his 43rd on the program.
 Safer is the author of the best-seller Flashbacks: On Returning to Vietnam (Random House, 1990).
 He was born Nov.
 8, 1931, in Toronto.
-He and his wife, the former Jane Fearer, live in New York.
-They have a daughter, Sarah.
+He and his wife, the former Jane Fearer, live in New York and have one daughter, Sarah.